 In his spare time, he enjoys to garden, travel, sail, cook and builds furniture.

-And, by the way, if you happen to run into Dennis on campus, ask him about:
+And, by the way, if you happen to run into him on campus, ask him about:

 Composing new non-pop (new classical) music.